 Meet Anilee List.
-You may recognize this bright young star from this season of American Idol!
+You may recognize this bright young star from American Idol!
 While her current ambitions are amazing by their own measure, her Brain Story begins long before her appearance on the show.
 She sat down with UBA to discuss her life with Tourette’s and ADHD, both equally challenging disorders individually, but together, they have led her on what she refers to as her beautiful journey.
 Join us for Anilee List’s Brain Story, and as this awe-inspiring young singer tells us about her struggles growing up and the challenges and support she’s found along the way..

 Life With Tourette’s- Early Diagnosis